-The Krebs cycle, or also known as the citric acid cycle was discovered by Hans Adolf Krebs in 1937.
+The Krebs cycle, also known as the citric acid cycle, was discovered by Hans Adolf Krebs in 1937.
 It can be described as a metabolic pathway that generates energy.
 This process happens in the mitochondrial matrix, where pyruvate has been imported following glycolysis.
 The final products of the Krebs cycle include 2 molecules of CO2, 3 molecules of NADH, 1 molecule of FADH2, and 1 molecule of GTP.
 These products are generated per single molecule of pyruvate.
 The products of the Krebs cycle power the electron transport chain and oxidative phosphorylation.
 Acetyl CoA enters the Krebs cycle after the transition reaction has taken place (conversion of pyruvate to acetyl CoA).
-See figure 9. for the diagrammatic scheme of the Krebs cycle.
+See Figure 9. for the diagrammatic scheme of the Krebs cycle.

 There are 8 steps in the Krebs cycle.
-Below reviews some of the principal parts of these steps and the products of Krebs cycle:
+Below are reviews of some of the principal parts of these steps and the products of the Krebs cycle:

 Acetyl CoA joins with oxaloacetate releasing the CoA group and producing citrate, a six-carbon molecule.
 The enzyme involved in this process is citrate synthase.

 Citrate is converted to isocitrate by the enzyme aconitase.
-This involves the removal then the addition of water.
+This involves the removal and then the addition of water.

-Firstly, the secondary OH group of isocitrate is oxidized by coenzyme NAD+ and a ketone is formed.
+Firstly, the secondary OH group of isocitrate is oxidized by the coenzyme NAD+ and a ketone is formed.
 The ketone is then decarboxylated (i.e. CO2 removed) by isocitrate dehydrogenase leaving behind alpha-ketoglutarate which is a 5-carbon molecule.
-Isocitrate dehydrogenase, is central in regulating the speed of the Krebs cycle citric acid cycle.
+Isocitrate dehydrogenase is central in regulating the speed of the Krebs cycle citric acid cycle.